 - Test Track – With the Test Track single rider you skip the car building experience as part of the pre-show.
 You are able to select from a variety of pre-built cars.
 If you previously built a car in the standard queue, you are able to use it as well.

 - Rock ‘n’ Roller Coaster – On Rock ‘n’ Roller Coaster you have the same experience as the regular queue, the only major difference is you’re not able to choose where you sit.

 - Expedition Everest – Similar to Rock ‘n’ Roller Coaster you have a very similar experience in the single rider line on Expedition Everest as the regular queue, you’re just not able to select the front row or our favorite back row.

 - Millennium Falcon – In the Millennium Falcon single rider line you skip over the pre-show with Hondo, as well as missing all details within the ship cargo area.
 Most importantly on you’re more than likely end up as an engineer.
 If you would like to pilot the Millennium Falcon we highly recommend the standard queue.

 Currently, there are only four attractions with single rider lines at Walt Disney World.
-We would expect this number to increase with the openings of the Guardians of the Galaxy Cosmic Rewind, Remy’s Ratatouille Adventure, Mickey & Minnie’s Runaway Railway, and Rise of the Resistance.
-There is nothing confirmed at the moment for any of theses attraction, so we will have to wait and see.
+We would expect this number could be increased with the openings of the Guardians of the Galaxy Cosmic Rewind, Remy’s Ratatouille Adventure, Mickey & Minnie’s Runaway Railway, and Rise of the Resistance.
+There is nothing confirmed at the moment for any of theses attraction, we will have to wait and see.

 Passholder Insights: At Space Mountain in the Magic Kingdom when you arrive at the merger of the FastPass and standby lines we recommend mentioning the cast member if you’re a single rider, as more often than not there is a separate queue for single riders.